_

 Guidelines

-- Choose ex-copyright songs.
-Celebrate freedom from royalties.
+- Choose ex-copyright songs free from royalties.

 - Pick a song and learn the songs others pick.
-Take turns.

 - Utilize regional songwriter donations

 - Negotiate gentle acoustic instrumental accompaniment.
-Unplugged.

 - Enjoy co-learning music with fellow music co-learners.